Application Security Posture Management (ASPM): A Comprehensive Guide for Proactive Security

 - Remediation guidance and automation helps teams fix threats without disrupting the SDLC.
 This includes auto-remediation for misconfigurations, bulk remediation for software supply chain vulnerabilities, and one-click remediation for isolating vulnerable systems.

 - Full-stack visibility from infrastructure to code ensures no security blind spots are missed.
 Security teams can proactively identify and address potential risks.
+This means seeing not just the code, but also how it runs on servers, in containers, or in serverless functions.

 - Seamless integration with CI/CD pipelines embeds security checks early in the development process.
 This ensures vulnerabilities are detected and remediated before they reach production.